henkwymeersch/uncertainGP/README.md

 ## Authors
 The code was developed by Dr. Markus Fröhle, while he was a PhD student at Chalmers University of Technology.
 The code is based on the paper

 Fröhle, Markus, Themistoklis Charalambous, Ido Nevat, and Henk Wymeersch.
-"Channel Prediction With Location Uncertainty for Ad Hoc Networks."
-IEEE Transactions on Signal and Information Processing over Networks 4, no. 2 (2018): 349-361.
+"Channel Prediction With Location Uncertainty for Ad Hoc Networks." *IEEE Transactions on Signal and Information Processing over Networks*, vol. 4, no. 2 (2018): 349-361.

 If you plan to use or modify this code, please cite our work: